Hillside Engineering: History

 Hillside was founded as the Hillside Workshops of the New Zealand Railways Department in 1901, though workshops had existed close to the current site in South Dunedin since 1875.
+Carriage shops were added about 1877 and the first locomotive, a W^{A} Class, was built late in 1897.
 The workshops were extensively enlarged in the late 1920s, and by 1935 employed 800 workers, compared with 365 workers in 1925.
 At that stage they were the largest railway workshops in the South Island, covering 16 acre.
 By 1945 staff numbers had been reduced to 550.

 The workshops, in Hillside Road, were one of South Dunedin's biggest employers and most imposing structures.
 One of the ends of the nearby Carisbrook sports ground - demolished in 2012 - was known as "The Hillside End" or "The Workshops End" due to the presence of the former stadium's larger neighbour.